Jermie Calhoun

-High school career
+Early life

 A native of Ben Wheeler, Texas, Jermie Calhoun attended Van High School, a 3A school, where he played football and ran track.
 In football, he started his career playing safety as a freshman.
 Playing running back during his sophomore year, Calhoun had his breakout performance against Gladewater High School on September 24, 2005.
 Replacing an injured teammate, he rushed for a school-record 359 yards and four touchdowns in a 35-21 victory.

 He rushed for 1,601 yards and 20 touchdowns during his junior year.
 In one game against Crandall High School he had 220 yards on 10 carries in a half.
 As a senior, Calhoun carried the ball 242 times, racking up 1,910 yards and 30 touchdowns.
 Occasionally playing quarterback, he threw 104 passes, completing 57 for 803 yards and four touchdowns.
 Calhoun was named Texas class 3-A Offensive Player of the Year.

 In track & field, Calhoun competed as a sprinter.
 At the 2008 Region 2-3A Meet, he qualified for the 100-meter dash finals after clocking a PR of 11.21 seconds in the prelims.
 He also ran the fourth leg on the 4 × 100 m relay squad, helping them earn a second-place finish at 42.86 seconds.